neo-project/docs/docs/en-us/node/cli/cli.md

 Install successful, please restart neo-cli.
 ```

-For information about all plugins refer to  [Plug-ins for NEO Client](../plugin.md).
+For information about all plugins refer to  [Install Plug-ins](setup.md).

 ## View the node information